 And I'll handle all the property information your lender needs to close the loan.>

 Step 8 – Close the deal

-Then we'll close on your home.
-This will most likely occur at a title company or escrow office and is often a smooth and peaceful affair.
+Then it's time to close on your house.
+This will likely occur at a title company or escrow office and will most likely be a smooth and peaceful occasion.

 Step 9 – Move in

-Success!
-Now you can move into your new house.
+You made it!
+Now you can move into your new home.
 Enjoy it.
-And if you need anything or have any questions, make sure you contact me at 845-430-8380 ext.314 or send me an e-mail.
+And if you need anything or have any questions, simply call me at 845-675-8380 or send me an e-mail.